-The general condition of this structure is fair.
+Constructed from concrete or masonry.
+The condition of the structure is generally acceptable.

 ROOF SYSTEM EXTERNAL

 The following is an opinion of the general quality and condition of the roofing material.
 The inspector cannot and does not offer an opinion or warranty as to whether the roof leaks or may be subject to future leakage.
 The only way to determine whether a roof is absolutely water tight is to make observations during prolonged rainfall.
 If any sections of the roof were inaccessible due to the method of construction or other factor, further investigations should be carried out prior to purchase.